michelsalib/BCCEnumerableUtility/README.md

 - aggregate: Applies an accumulator function over the elements
 - all: Validates a closure against every elements, true if all matches
 - any: Validates a closure against every elements, true if at least one matches
-- average: Computes the average value of the elements, a selector might be used
+- average: Computes the average value of the elements
 - contains: Tells if the element is contains in the enumerable
 - count: Counts the number of elements
-- distinct: Reduces the set of elements to the distinct ones, a selector might be used
+- distinct: Reduces the set of elements to the distinct ones
 - each: Apply a closure to the set of element, you can safely get the items by reference
 - elementAt: Gets the elements at a position
 - first: Gets the first elements, a closure might be used
-- groupBy: Groups the elements by Group, a selector that selects the group is needed
+- groupBy: Groups the elements by Group
-- join: Correlates the elements of two collections based on matching keys, selectors are needed for keys and a closure for result selection
+- join: Correlates the elements of two collections based on matching keys
 - last: Gets the first elements, a closure might be used
-- max: Gets the element with the maximum value, a selector might be used
+- max: Gets the element with the maximum value
-- min: Gets the element with the minimum value, a selector might be used
+- min: Gets the element with the minimum value
 - orderBy: Orders the elements, a v might be used
-- orderByDescending: Orders the elements in a descending order, a selector might be used
+- orderByDescending: Orders the elements in a descending order
 - reverse: Reverses the order of the elements
-- select: Projects every elements using a selector
+- select: Projects every elements
-- selectMany: Project every elements using a selector and flattens the result
+- selectMany: Project every elements and flattens the result
 - skip: Skips a number of elements
 - skipWhile: Skips elements while a closure is satisfied
-- sum: Computes the sum of the elements, a selector might be used
+- sum: Computes the sum of the elements
 - take: Takes a number ok elements
 - takeWhile: Takes elements while a closure is satisfied
-- thenBy: Appends sub order, a selector might be used
+- thenBy: Appends sub order
-- thenByDescending: Appends sub descending order, a selector might be used
+- thenByDescending: Appends sub descending order
-- toDictionnary: Transform the enumerable to a dictionary, a key selector is required and a value selector might be used
+- toDictionnary: Transform the enumerable to a dictionary
 - where: Reduces the set of elements using a closure

 Note that the functions returns an instance of the calling class when applicable.

-### Use of selectors
+### Use of functions

 Sometimes, you just want to specify a single property and then a full closure: